ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - Functor -> unit(wraps a type) + map(apply func over inner type A -> B)
 - Monad -> unit(wraps a type) + flatMap(apply func over inner type A -> F[B])
     - a Monad can be thought of as a subset of Functor (so not all Functors are Monads)
+    - more pratically speaking it's a mechanism to describe sequential behaviour

 ## PHILOSOPHIES AND DESIGN
 - Moore's law - transistor count will double every 2 years